HolmesLab/holmeslab/docs/Projects/PCX/interview-session.md

 - This survey has display logic to display questions based on answers.
 Specifically, suicidality questions will be displayed or skipped based on answers.
 - There is also suicidality procedure information in the displayed answers based on how the participant responds to the questions.

-### Self-Report Survey
+## 4. Self-Report Survey
-After finishing the clinician interviews, Ask them to open the Self-Report Survey link from the email, and to share their screen if on Zoom
+After finishing the clinician interviews, Ask them to open the Self-Report Survey link from the email, and to share their screen if on Zoom.

 Have them fill out the self-report survey while their screen is shared, so you can see that they're filling it out.
 You can be off camera and muted, but be there to answer any questions they may have.

-## Payment
+## 5. Payment
 Once they've submitted, send them their payment.

 If the participant has questions or would like you to explain additional informaiton, here is a selection of study information: